arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/README.md

-But fulltext searching is a subset of its available functionality, supported via the 'text' analyzer and 'tfidf'/'bm25' scorers, without impact to performance when specifying documents from different collections or filtering on multiple document attributes.
+But fulltext searching is a subset of its available functionality, supported via the 'text' analyzer and 'tfidf'/'bm25' scorers, without impact to performance when specifying documents from different collections or searching on multiple document attributes.

 ### View datasource